karzoun/READMEGenerator/README.md

   ## Contributing

-  sd
+  non

   ## Tests

   To run tests, run the following command:

   ```
-  s
+  npm run test
   ```

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at s.
-You can find more of my work at [bklcross](https://github.com/bklcross/).
+  If you have any questions about the repo, open an issue or contact me directly at karzoun_27@hotmail.com.
+You can find more of my work at [karzoun](https://github.com/karzoun/).